RyoMoriai/RecLag_ood_detection/README.md

 ```
 pip install -r requirement.txt
 ```
+Experiments in the paper were done with pythorch 2.2.2 and sensorflow 2.15.0

 #### Download the Out-of-distribution (OOD) Dataset
 In our paper, we use nine OOD datasets and two In-distribution (ID) datasets.